 How To Fix Gap Between Driveway And Garage In 5 Easy Steps!

-Fix Gap Between Driveway and Garage
+Why is There a Gap Between the Driveway and the Garage Floor?

 “concrete does indeed expand when it gets hot or when the moisture content changes”